kubagp1/lesson-plan/README.md

 This project scrapes and processes data off the school website (Vulkan Optivum) using node.js every hour.
 It has its UI built with React and MUI.

+This app was made with only my school ([ZST Radom](https://www.zst-radom.edu.pl/)) in mind.
+Some edge cases existing in other schools might not be handled.
+Default config for my school is included for easy deployment.

 The frontend of the application is a Single Page Application built with React and MUI.

 ## Features